UnsignedArduino/MIDI-to-MakeCode-Arcade/README.md

 [Here](https://makecode.com/_E75AehCdch5c) is an example (once again, at the time of writing, per-chord velocity is in beta, so import into the beta editor if desired).
 In the visualizer, you can press B to open the track list and use arrow keys to highlight a particular track if desired.
+Any lyrics (lyric meta message only so far) in the MIDI file will also be exported.

 ### MIDI standards/features supported